+Oftentimes, your club may share a road with other landowners or other Weyerhaeuser clubs.
 Please do not cut or otherwise disable any locks until you are certain which locks can be removed from a gate.

-❖ We would like to install gates on our lease?
+\ We would like to install gates on our lease?
 Are their minimum gate specifications?

-Only bar gates or cattle-type gates should be used.
+All gates must meet regional specifications and need prior approval.
+For approval and specifications, please contact your lease manager.
 Chains or cables can never be used as a gate.
 Single strand fencing, such as barbed wire cannot be used.

 Gates should be set back from road intersections a minimum of 70-100 feet and be a minimum of 16-20 feet wide.
 This will allow large equipment trucks to safely turn off of public roads and straighten before reaching and passing through the gate area.
-Similarly, gates should be placed in road straight-aways and not be placed immediately before/after significant curves in the road.
+Similarly, gates should be placed in road straight-away and not be placed immediately before/after significant curves in the road.

-❖ There is a road that touches my lease, but goes through another person's property.
+✤ There is a road that touches my lease, but goes through another person's property.
 Do I have rights to use this road for access?

 Not necessarily.
-Assuming it is not a public road, in most cases, access to Weyerhaeuser property is direct and does not go through another landowner's property, with occasional exceptions.
-If you are uncertain as to whether a particular road is a legal access point to your lease, discuss this situation with your lease manager or area forester.
+Assuming it is not a public road, in some cases, access to Weyerhaeuser property is not direct and must go through another landowner's property.
+If you are uncertain as to whether a particular road is a legal access point to your lease, discuss this situation with your lease manager.

-The road I use to access my lease is in poor condition.
+\ The road I use to access my lease is in poor condition.
 Who do I contact for repairs?
 Can I repair it myself?

 Forest roads are not the domain of 2-wheel drive vehicles.
 You should expect to use ATVs and 4-wheel drive trucks on your lease.
-If the roads on your lease are impassable or if you believe they will become impassable within the near future, please contact the area forester.
+If the roads on your lease are impassable or if you believe they will become impassable within the near future, please contact the lease manager.